AminurRouf/people-location-api/README.md

 ## Run
 ##### dotnet CLI
-If you've used the CLI to build and run the project, open a browser and navigate to https://localhost:5001/swagger/index.html .
-This should launch the Swagger UI page with a list of available endpoints.
+If you've used the CLI to build and run the project, open a browser and navigate to https://localhost:5001/swagger/index.html . <strong>Ignore and advance through any browser security warnings you may encounter</strong> .This should launch the Swagger UI page with a list of available endpoints.
 Click on any of the presented endpoint to expand the accordian, click "Try it out" and press the "Execute" button.
 This will make a request to the API and respond with an status code and the response body should contain a list of people who meet the criteria - if the status code is 200.

 ##### Visual Studio 2019
 With VS 2019 navigate to the project solution PeopleLocationApi.sln, open it.
 Press <button type="button"> CTRL+SHIFT+B</button> to build it. <button type="button">F5</button> to run the project. it should automatically launch and open a browser page https://localhost:44349/swagger/index.html and present the Swagger UI as described above.